BSE: 500878 | NSE: CEATLTD | ISIN: INE482A01020

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-Statements in the Management Discussion and Analysis describing the Companysobjectives, projections, estimates, expectations may be forward-lookingstatements within the meaning of applicable securities laws and regulations.
+Statements in the Management Discussion and Analysis describing the Companysobjectives, projections, estimates and expectations may be Rs forward-lookingstatements within the meaning of applicable securities laws and regulations.
 Actualresults could differ materially from those expressed or implied.
-Important factors thatcould influence the Companys operations include economic developments within thecountry, demand and supply conditions in the industry, input prices, changes in governmentregulations, tax laws and other factors, such as litigation and industrial relations.
+Important factors thatcould influence the Companys operations include economic developments within thecountry, demand and supply conditions in the industry, input prices, changes in governmentregulations, tax laws, and other factors such as litigation and industrial relations.

 |27-Aug-14||CEAT Ltd Board approves raising of Rs.
 500 crore|